 Refinancing your mortgage can provide you with a range of benefits.
-If you manage to score a lower interest rate and aim for a similar term, saving thousands of dollars over the life of your loan could be possible, depending on your existing principle.
+If you manage to score a lower mortgage refi interest rate and aim for a similar term, saving thousands of dollars over the life of your loan could be possible, depending on your existing principle.

 The decision to refinance a 15-year mortgage to a 30-year mortgage usually isn’t about financial gain.
 Typically, 15-year mortgages have better interest rates.
 Plus, a 30-year mortgage, at a minimum, doubles your repayment term, so you are almost guaranteed to spend more in interest before you pay it off.

 However, that doesn’t mean refinancing to a 30-year mortgage is always a bad idea.
 A 15-year mortgage offers stability but the monthly payments are much higher than that of a 30-year loan due to the shorter term.
 So if you plan to stay put for several years 30-year mortgage might be a better option for you.” said a mortgage expert working at a mortgage provider in a rapid city.

 When you extend the length of the repayment timeline, your monthly payments are typically lower.
 For example, if you refinance $200,000 in principle over 30 years with a 4 percent interest rate, your monthly payment would be around $955.
 That same amount and interest rate on a 15-year loan would have a monthly payment of $1,479.
 That’s a difference of $524 a month.

 Even if the 30-year loan came with a 5 percent interest rate, the payment on a $200,000 mortgage would be $1,074.
 That’s still $405 less than a 15-year loan for the same amount at 4 percent.

 If you are struggling to make the larger payments associated with a 15-year loan, refinancing to a 30-year term could relieve some of the burden.
 Your monthly payments could be dramatically smaller, suggesting the interest rate you qualify for is similar to your existing 15-year loan.